Pen – FrøyaRingen (NYTEK23)

 - Welded steel brackets or injection moulded plastic brackets threaded on the floating collars.

-- Brackets are anchored by a dimensioning load bearing system in the horisontal plane visualised in Figure 2.
+- Brackets are anchored by a dimensioning load bearing system in the horizontal plane visualised in Figure 2.
 In the load bearing system, steel braces/chains/fibre ropes connect the brackets and distribute the load throughout the circumference of the pen.

-- Mooring brackets made of steel take the strain from the mooring system which is further distributed to the entire circumference due to this structure.
-The capacity of the mooring brackets, allowed torque and load on handrail posts and maximum loads on the suspension system are all listed in the product certificate of the pen.
+- The capacity of the steel brackets allows torque and load on handrail posts and maximum loads on the suspension system are all listed in the product certificate of the pen.

 - Installation of the net at the bottom of the handrail posts ensures load distribution in the entire structure.